auriq/essentia_docs/source/dlv/index.rst

 ****************
-Data Lake Viewer
+Data Lake Manager
 ****************

-Your Essentia instance provides a web-based UI which we call the 'Data Lake Viewer'.
+Your Essentia instance provides a web-based UI which we call the 'Data Lake Manager'.
 This service allows users to quickly examine and categorize the files within their cloud based data stores.
-It also allows SQL style queries on raw data so that quick inspections and basic analysis of data can be performed without the need of first moving data into another analysis platform.
+It also allows SQL style queries as well as running command line scripts on raw data so that quick inspections and analysis of data can be performed without the need of first moving data into another analysis platform.

 .. toctree::